Nurse-Led Weight Management Programs

 Similarly, nurse-led weight management programs have been delivered to Midwestern suburban primary-school-aged children (Kubik & Lee 2013).

-Yaeger et al. (2018) focused on a ‘nurse-led risk factor modification program in achieving weight loss in obese adults with atrial fibrillation patients’.
-This intervention (Yeager et al. 2018) focused on lifestyle modifications, goal-setting and regular phone calls to successfully assist people who are obese with AF to lose weight.
+Yaeger et al. (2018) focused on a nurse-led risk factor modification program in achieving weight loss in obese adults with atrial fibrillation (AF).
+This intervention focused on lifestyle modifications, goal-setting and regular phone calls to successfully assist participants in losing weight.

-Yardley et al. (2014) convey that weight management programs can also be web-based, with support from practice nurses in the primary healthcare context.
+Yardley et al. (2014) note that weight management programs can also be web-based, with support from practice nurses in the primary healthcare context.

-Dupart et al. (2017) outline a school-based healthy weight intervention for adolescents that focused on education regarding nutrition and exercise.
-The intervention involved twice-weekly meetings for seven weeks, with meetings lasting 45 to 60 minutes each.
+Dupart et al. (2017) outlined a school-based healthy weight intervention for adolescents that focused on education regarding nutrition and exercise.
+The intervention involved twice-weekly meetings for seven weeks, with meetings lasting for 45 to 60 minutes each.

-Health professionals caring for clients who are obese (a body mass index of 30kg/m2 or more (Yaeger et al. 2018)) with and suffering from atrial fibrillation (AF) may potentially be interested in weight management programs led by nurses or specialist medical officers.
-As Yaeger et al. (2018) suggest, weight loss reportedly improves ‘arrythmia outcomes for obese patients with AF’.
+Health professionals caring for clients who are obese (a body mass index of 30kg/m2 or more with AF may potentially be interested in weight management programs led by nurses or specialist medical officers.
+As Yaeger et al. (2018) suggest, weight loss reportedly improves ‘arrhythmia' outcomes for obese patients with AF’.

-Nurses, or specifically mental health nurses, may be in an optimal position to deliver weight management programs to people with mental health conditions (Nugent & Duckworth, 2016).
+Nurses, specifically mental health nurses, may be in an optimal position to deliver weight management programs to people with mental health conditions (Nugent & Duckworth 2016).